 What is acupuncture?

 Acupuncture is a treatment for pain relief, originating from China.
 It has been practiced for over 2000 years for a wide range of conditions: improving fertility, treating anxiety, relief from headaches and musculoskeletal pain relief.
-It has increasing use in western medicine and is commonly used alongside other physiotherapy treatments for pain relief and to reduce muscle tightness.
+It is commonly used alongside other physiotherapy treatments for pain relief and to reduce muscle tightness.

 An acupuncture treatment stimulates the body to produce pain relieving and stress-relieving chemicals, such as endorphins, oxytocin and serotonin.
 It can also promote better sleep health due to the increased release of melatonin.
 The effects of the treatment can help reduce sensitivity to pain in all areas of the body.
 Acupuncture is particularly effective in the treatment of headaches and migraines.